Michal Cotler-Wunsh: Political career

 She was appointed to the group writing a manifesto for the new Telem party of Moshe Ya'alon, which was established in early 2019.
 After Telem joined the Blue and White alliance, she was placed forty-sixth on its list for the April 2019 elections, in which it won 35 seats.
 She was given the same spot for the September 2019 elections, again failing to win a seat.
 However, she was moved up to thirty-sixth for the March 2020 elections.
 Although the alliance won only 33 seats, she entered the Knesset on 19 June 2020 as a replacement for Alon Schuster, who had resigned his seat under the Norwegian Law after being appointed to the cabinet.
 Between the election and her entry to the Knesset, she remained in the splintered Blue and White alliance that formed a unity government and served as a member of Knesset.
 She announced on 29 December that she would be leaving the party.

 During the 23rd Knesset Cotler-Wunsh served as Chair of the Special Committee on Drug and Alcohol Use, Chair of the Subcommittee on Israel-Diaspora Relations and as a member of several committees including the Foreign Affairs and Security Committee, Constitution, Law and Justice Committee and the Children's Rights, Women's Status and Immigration and Integration Committee.

 She was the first Knesset Liaison to the Issue of the International Criminal Court (ICC), was co-chair of the Canada-Israel Interparliamentary Friendship Group, a member of several inter-parliamentary working groups and chair of the Caucus for Ethiopians in Israel.

 Cotler-Wunsh co-founded the Interparliamentary Task Force to Combat Online Antisemitism, together with multi-partisan elected officials from Canada, Australia, the US and the UK.

 Envoy for combating antisemitism

 In September 2023 Cotler-Wunsh was appointed by the Foreign Ministry as Israel's antisemitism envoy.
+On 10 October 2023, three days after the start of the Gaza war, Cotler-Wunsh was one of ten people appointed by Minister of Foreign Affairs Eli Cohen to advocate for Israel online during the war.
+The other influencers were: Arsen Ostrovsky, Noa Tishby, Hen Mazzig, Tali Eshkoli, Michael Dickson, Joe Zevuloni, Natalie Dodon, Emily Schrader, and Fleur Hassan-Nahoum.

-She features in the film Tragic Awakening, discussing the rise in antisemitism after the October 7 attacks on Israel.
+Cotler-Wunsh features in the film Tragic Awakening, discussing the rise in antisemitism after the October 7 attacks on Israel.